Small Business Credit Cards vs Purchasing Cards

 Small Business Credit Cards vs Purchasing Cards: Rewards

 When it comes to earning cash back, points, and travel rewards for what you spend, small business credit cards rank best.
-Some cards offer rewards for certain spend categories, such as office supplies, gas stations, and restaurants, while others offer fixed rewards on all business purchases.
+Some cards offer rewards for certain spend categories, such as office supplies, gas stations, and restaurants, while others offer fixed rewards on any and all business purchases.

 Conversely, p-cards generally don’t offer cash back, points, or travel rewards.
 Instead, some suppliers and service providers offer incentives in the form of discounts when you use a purchasing card to pay for your purchase transactions.